Tech500/E220-Remote-Switch/README.md

 Demonstation mode:

+Requires Sender E220-900T30D module to be configured ADDL = 3 and sketch Destination ADDL = 2.
+Requires Receiver E220-900T30D module to be configured ADDL = 2 and sketch Destination ADDL = 3.

 1. ESP32 Receiver; push receiver reset button, this puts the ESP32 into deep sleep.
 2. ESP32 Sender; push sender reset button, this sends Wake on radio (WOR) message to wake ESP32 receiver from deep sleep.